Zero6992/chatGPT-discord-bot/README.md

 3. Open `Application` tab > Cookies

 4. Copy the value for `__Secure-1PSID` from cookies and paste it into `.env` under `GOOGLE_PSID`

-## Optional: Configuring OpenAI API

-To use the OpenAI API features, follow these steps:

-1. Obtain your API key by visiting https://platform.openai.com/api-keys
-2. Paste the API key under `OPENAI_KEY` in `.env`
-3. Set `OPENAI_ENABLED` to `True` in `.env`

 > [!NOTE]
 > GPT-4 API is subject to certain restrictions.